stormpath/stormpath.github.io/source/guides/token-management/index.markdown

 To update the `Access Token` and `Refresh Token` TTL, making a `POST` request to the application's oAuthPolicy with the updated values.
 The valid valueFor example, if your application needs to have an shorter lived access and refresh token:

-{% codetab id:set-oauth-policy langs:curl node %}
+{% codetab id:set-oauth-policy langs:curl node php%}
 ------
 curl -X GET \
      -u $API_KEY_ID:$API_KEY_SECRET \